 Administrators should restrict the number of persons entering the isolation area.
 The isolation room should be properly sanitized and disinfected regularly per EPA Guidance on Disinfectants.
 (Source) Appropriate Personal Protective Equipment (PPE) must be utilized in conjunction with universal precautions and proper hand hygiene.
 When applicable, the isolation room should be located near the nurse’s clinic to provide the nurse the flexibility to tend to students throughout the day while maintaining their day-to-day duties.
 Individuals working in the isolation room should wear appropriate PPE.

 Cafeteria and Food Service

 At the secondary level, campuses who opted to have an “open campus” will be allowed to return to normal operating procedures, and students may leave campus for lunch.
-Cafeterias may be used for lunch at normal capacity limits while maximizing social distance to the extent possible.
+Cafeterias may be used for lunch at normal capacity limits.

 Hallway traffic flow will return to normal.
 Campuses should ensure an orderly transition period.